 You begin your tour with the history of Photography: historic cameras under glass that may well include the very one used to take the iconic raising of the flag photo on Iwo Jima.

 The 500-seat Dryden Theater, built in 1951 within the mansion complex, is the only theater in the world equipped for the projection of original nitrate film.
 It screens movies on a regular basis.
 The museum also offers hands-on workshops in historic and alternative film processes.
 Register online.
-Open Tues-Sat 10-5, Sun 11-5, $20 adults, $7 kids.
+Check website for dates/hours open and admission and tour fees.

 Logic would dictate that a museum devoted to play is fun for kids, boring for adults, right?
 Nothing can be further from the truth.
-The Strong is a madcap, frenetic, humongous (285,000 sq ft. and growing) temple of toys that sprang from the toy chest of buggy whip company heiress, Margaret Strong in 1968 (originally in her home).
+The Strong National Museum of Play is a madcap, frenetic, humongous temple of toys that sprang from the toy chest of buggy whip company heiress, Margaret Strong in 1968 (originally in her home).

 Needless to say, this museum, opened to the public in 1982, updated with stupendously interactive “exhibits” (indoor ropes course, anyone?), is “family friendly.”
 But it also transports adults back to childhood, with cherished playthings of yore that serve as conversation starters.

-Most exciting within the Strong Museum itself is the Skyline Climb, a two-level indoor High Ropes and Adventure Course – with zip line and lots of swinging ladders and springy bridges.
-It’s just $7 for unlimited time (although the typical time spent is 45 minutes), and best of all open during inclement weather as it’s inside!
-There’s also a low-rise course for toddlers – $5 for the day.
+Most exciting within the Strong Museum itself is the Skyline Climb, a two-level indoor High Ropes and Adventure Course – with zip line and lots of swinging ladders and springy bridges – and a low-rise course for toddlers.
+It’s just $10 for non-members for unlimited time (although the typical time spent is 45 minutes), and best of all open during inclement weather as it’s inside!

 Play your way thru pinball history in the Pinball Playfields room.
 The oldest pinball game, from 1931 (not playable) had actual pins around the holes, and was considered an illegal adult gambling game.
-(Fee, $1 for 4 tokens/games).
+(Minimal fee to play).

 The interactive Play Lab allows your budding builders and architects to hone their skills; with construction and art supplies, tools, Legos, and staff to assist.